If you are interested in financial freedom, then you are in the right place.

 What if you could have one on one coaching from a mentor that had already done it?
 Someone that knew the traps along the path to financial independence.
 This will be way quicker than trying to learn everything on your own.

+It has to work in the real world, not just in theory.
 This means that I talk with clients about anything that will help them improve their financial and life situation.
 This covers a lot and so the conversations can range very wide and beyond just finance and investing.

 I don’t tell people how to save a few pennies on a tin of beans from the supermarket.
 It’s often more like high end career coaching or business coaching where people are at big forks in the road in their lives and considering moving jobs / careers / countries / relationships etc or considering selling their business etc.